Documenting tasks for RPA

-As a Software Robot Developer, you know that to automate a process, you need to document it first.
+As a Software Robot Developer, you know that to automate a process, you need to understand it first.
+And preferably document it!
 You sit down with Maria and interview her to understand what her weekly task involves.

 Each week, Maria gets the sales data from the RobotSpareBin online sales application.
 It was set up long ago and does not have fancy integrations with other systems.
 Maria is grateful that the system can export the weekly sales data in an Excel file:

-After downloading the file, she goes to the intranet at https://robotsparebinindustries.com/.
+After downloading the Excel file, she goes to the intranet at https://robotsparebinindustries.com/.

-She logs in and starts adding the data for the week for each sales representative, adding their first and last names, the value of sales they managed for the week, and their weekly target:
+She logs in and starts adding the data for the week for each sales representative.
+She enters their first and last names, the value of sales they managed for the week, and their weekly target:

-After hours of copypasting the intranet page is ready and looks something like this:
+After hours of copypasting the intranet page is up-to-date and looks something like this:

-Maria, after a while, realized that employees do not really visit the intranet that often.
+Maria, after a while, realized that employees do not visit the intranet that often and thus miss the important sales summary reports.
 As a solution, she decided to take a screenshot of the page and add that to the weekly newsletter that she sent to everyone.
 She found a way of making a PDF file out of it, but again it's a lot of copypasting and fiddling with different software.

 You propose then to add this part to the robot as well!